jonathanmc/COVID-19-and-SARS-CoV2-info/index.md

 Excel charts by the both of us.
 Blame for the rest of this lies with me alone (Jonathan).

 # Visualizations of Ontario COVID-19 data

-Ontario COVID-19 data, updated every 6 hours, is here:
+Ontario COVID-19 data, updated every 6 hours, is at this site, as well as other information.

 <https://jonathanmc.github.io/covid-19-vis/>

 # Official COVID-19 data from Canada, Ontario, and Toronto

 ## Canada

 <https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html>

 ## Ontario